-(5) The intent of the Legislature in enacting this section is to establish a process through which the Legislature, the Governor, and the state board will constructively consult on any measures affecting standards, assessments, and accountability prior to their adoption, examine the performance and progress of students, schools, and school systems and, when necessary, consider alternative measures to ensure that all students continue to receive the thorough and efficient education to which they are entitled.
+36 (5) The intent of the Legislature in enacting this section is to establish a process through 37 which the Legislature, the Governor, and the state board will constructively consult on any 38 measures affecting standards, assessments, and accountability prior to their adoption, examine 39 the performance and progress of students, schools, and school systems and, when necessary, 40 consider alternative measures to ensure that all students continue to receive the thorough and efficient education to which they are entitled.
 However, nothing in this section requires any specific level of funding by the Legislature.

-(b) Electronic county and school strategic improvement plans. - The state board shall promulgate a rule consistent with this section and in accordance with §29A-3B-1 et seq. of this code establishing an electronic county strategic improvement plan for each county board and an electronic school strategic improvement plan for each public school in this state.
-Each respective plan shall be for a period of no more than five years and shall include the mission and goals of the school or school system to improve student, school, or school system performance and progress, as applicable.
-The strategic plan shall be revised annually in each area in which the school or system is below the standard on the annual performance measures.
-The plan shall be revised when required pursuant to this section to include each annual performance measure upon which the school or school system fails to meet the standard for performance and progress, the action to be taken to meet each measure, a separate time line and a date certain for meeting each measure, a cost estimate and, when applicable, the assistance to be provided by the department and other education agencies to improve student, school or school system performance and progress to meet the annual performance measure.
+43 (b) Electronic county and school strategic improvement plans. - The state board shall 44 promulgate a rule consistent with this section and in accordance with §29A-3B-1 et seq. of this 45 code establishing an electronic county strategic improvement plan for each county board and an 46 electronic school strategic improvement plan for each public school in this state.
+Each respective 47 plan shall be for a period of no more than five years and shall include the mission and goals of 48 the school or school system to improve student, school, or school system performance and 49 progress, as applicable.
+The strategic plan shall be revised annually in each area in which the 50 school or system is below the standard on the annual performance measures.
+The plan shall be 51 revised when required pursuant to this section to include each annual performance measure upon 52 which the school or school system fails to meet the standard for performance and progress, the 53 action to be taken to meet each measure, a separate timeline and a date certain for meeting each 54 measure, a cost estimate and, when applicable, the assistance to be provided by the department 55 and other education agencies to improve student, school, or school system performance and 56 progress to meet the annual performance measure.

-The department shall make available to all public schools through its website or the West Virginia Education Information System an electronic school strategic improvement plan boilerplate designed for use by all schools to develop an electronic school strategic improvement plan which incorporates all required aspects and satisfies all improvement plan requirements of the Every Student Succeeds Act or subsequent federal law.
+57 The department shall make available to all public schools through its website or the West 58 Virginia Education Information System an electronic school strategic improvement plan 59 boilerplate designed for use by all schools to develop an electronic school strategic improvement 60 plan which incorporates all required aspects and satisfies all improvement plan requirements of 61 the Every Student Succeeds Act or subsequent federal law.

-(c) High-quality education standards and efficiency standards. - In accordance with §29A-3B-1 et seq. of this code, the state board shall adopt and periodically review and update high-quality education standards for student, school and school system performance and processes in the following areas:
+62 (c) High-quality education standards and efficiency standards. - In accordance 63 with §29A-3B-1 et seq. of this code, the state board shall adopt and periodically review and 64 update high-quality education standards for student, school, and school system performance and 65 processes in the following areas:

-(1) Academic standards;
+66 (1) Academic standards;

-- (2) Workplace readiness skills;
+- 67 (2) Workplace readiness skills;

-- (3) Finance;
+- 68 (3) Finance;

-- (4) Transportation;
+- 69 (4) Transportation;

-- (5) Special education;
+- 70 (5) Special education;

-- (6) Facilities;
+- 71 (6) Facilities;

-- (7) Administrative practices;
+- 72 (7) Administrative practices;

-- (8) Training of county board members and administrators;
+- 73 (8) Training of county board members and administrators;

-- (9) Personnel qualifications;
+- 74 (9) Personnel qualifications;

-- (10) Professional development and evaluation;
+- 75 (10) Professional development and evaluation;

-(11) Student performance, progress, and attendance;
+- 76 (11) Student performance, progress, and attendance;

-(12) Professional personnel, including principals and central office administrators, and service personnel attendance;
+- 77 (12) Professional personnel, including principals and central office administrators, and

+- 78 service personnel attendance;

-- (13) School and school system performance and progress; - (14) A code of conduct for students and employees; - (15) Indicators of efficiency; - (16) Digital literacy skills; and
+- 79 (13) School and school system performance and progress;

+- 80 (14) A code of conduct for students and employees;

+- 81 (15) Indicators of efficiency;

+- 82 (16) Digital literacy skills; and

-(17) Any other areas determined by the state board.
+- 83 (17) Any other areas determined by the state board.

-(d) Comprehensive statewide student growth assessment program. - The state board shall establish a comprehensive statewide student growth assessment program to assess student performance and progress in grades three through 12.
+(d) Comprehensive statewide student assessment program. - The state board shall establish a comprehensive statewide student assessment program to assess student performance and progress in grades three through 12.
 The assessment program is subject to the following:

-(1) The state board shall promulgate a rule in accordance with §29A-3B-1 et seq. of this code establishing the comprehensive statewide student growth assessment program which shall be composed of benchmark assessments that are given in the first 30 days of the school year and repeated at mid-year and a summative assessment at the end of the school year to determine student progression in reading and mathematics in grades three through eight;
+(1) The state board shall promulgate a rule in accordance with §29A-3B-1 et seq. of this code establishing the comprehensive statewide student assessment program;